apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Elon Musk targets OpenAI’s for-profit transition in a new filing**
+**What If “Bat Blood” Could Make Human Hibernation for Interstellar Journeys Possible?**

-You can read more about it [here](https://www.theverge.com/2024/11/30/24309697/elon-musk-openai-lawsuit-for-profit-transition-preliminary-injunction).
+You can read more about it [here](https://dailygalaxy.com/2024/11/what-if-bat-blood-could-make-human-hibernation-for-interstellar-journeys-possible/).

 ## Requirements
 - Python 3.8